Digital transformations aren’t just leaving people behind. In some cases, they’re making life harder.

 What are basic digital skills?

-Not having these skills or just lacking some of them can have serious consequences.
+Not having these skills or just lacking some of them can have serious consequences

-People with low digital skills could:
+People with low digital skills might:

 Example 4